 In Part 4 in the series about making Harvest Time, I share photos and commentary about embroidering plants to fill in around the 3-D felt leaves shown in Part 3.
 When planning out this piece, I wanted to come up with a way to separate the above ground front yard from the underground cutaway portion.
 I ended up embellishing gardens on pieces of felt that overlap the soil, roots, and stones below.

-HARVEST TIME is the fall scene in a series of seasonal landscapes that capture the wonder and magic of the natural world, both real and imagined.
-The piece is entirely stitched by hand and incorporates a variety of materials, including driftwood, wool felt, beads and wire.
+Harvest Time is the fall scene in a series of seasonal landscapes that capture the wonder and magic of the natural world, both real and imagined.
+Note cards and jigsaw puzzles of the this and other scenes in the series (Frosty Morning and Mossy Glen) are available in my Shop.

 To keep up with new posts, please subscribe to this blog (top right column on the home page).
 Your contact info will not be sold or shared.
 If you’d like to see more frequent photos tracking the projects in my studio, please follow me on Facebook and/or Instagram